How can Firewise work in your community - Firewise

 1. Fuel reduction such as thinning & pruning conifers and planting deciduous to break up fuel continuity.

-2. Access improvements such as widening & pruning up driveway and improving visibility of address signage
+2. Access improvements such as widening & pruning up the driveway and improving the visibility of address signage

-3. Seasonal maintenance such as mowing & watering lawn, removing leaves from gutters and foundation plantings, and moving firewood pile away from house.
+3. Seasonal maintenance, such as mowing and watering the lawn, removing leaves from gutters and foundation plantings, and moving the firewood pile away from the house.

-4. Building improvements such as enclosing foundations, decks & soffits and using fire-resistant materials when re-roofing and residing.
+4. Building improvements include enclosing foundations, decks & soffits and using fire-resistant materials when re-roofing and residing.

 6. Reporting - submitting invoices and reports for grant compliance